KISS "Killers" Album Review

-I recently knocked a long time "want" off of my CD list that I've been seeking for a number of years - KISS' mostly-forgotten Killers compilation album from 1982.
-I was even lucky enough to score a German pressing of this album, which sports an alternate version of the famed KISS logo (known as the "backwards Z's" to KISS aficionados) that is unique to KISS items sold in that country.
-Killers was never officially released in the United States, though imported copies used to be quite easy to find in American record stores during the days of cassettes and vinyl.
-(In fact, I already owned Killers on vinyl, but since I no longer have a turntable, it had been years since I'd last heard it!)
-In the CD era, however, it was a bit harder to come by.
-It had been a number of years since I'd last seen a Killers CD at a decent price, so naturally when one came up on my radar I immediately jumped on it.
+I recently scored a CD copy of KISS' mostly-forgotten Killers compilation album from 1982.
+I was even lucky enough to score a German pressing of the disc, which sports an alternate version of the famed KISS logo (known as the "backwards Z's" to KISS aficionados) that is unique to KISS items sold in that country.
+Killers was never released in the United States, though it used to be quite easy to find in American record stores as an import.
+It had been a number of years since I'd last seen a Killers CD at a decent price, so naturally when this one came up on my radar I jumped on it.

-At first glance, Killers appears to be just another generic greatest-hits compilation, and Lord knows that KISS has released more than enough of those over the years.
-What made Killers unique at the time of its release was that it contained four then-brand-new studio tracks (two per album side) - "I'm A Legend Tonight," "Down on Your Knees," "Nowhere To Run" and "Partners in Crime."
-The four new tracks were commissioned for this package by the band's European record label, Phonogram (parent company of their US label, Mercury/Casablanca) as a reaction to the failure of 1981's Music From 'The Elder' - the ill-fated concept album which had been the biggest commercial flop of KISS' career.
+At first glance, Killers appears to be just another generic greatest-hits compilation, and Lord knows KISS has released more than enough of those over the years.
+What made Killers unique at the time of its release was that it contained four then-brand-new studio tracks (two per album side) - "I'm A Legend Tonight," "Down on Your Knees," "Nowhere To Run," and "Partners in Crime."

 "I'm A Legend Tonight"

-Phonogram specifically requested that KISS record four new "hard rock" songs for Killers, with none of the progressive-rock leanings of The Elder or the pop/disco overtones that had marked 1979's Dynasty and 1980's Unmasked.
-The label suits obviously wanted them to prove that they were still a hard 'n heavy rock band, in the hopes of luring back record buyers who'd been turned off by KISS' prior musical experiments.
-Somewhere along the way the decision was made not to release Killers in the band's home country, nor to release any of the new songs as singles in the U.S. - which probably didn't make much difference, because at this point in time KISS' popularity in America was at an all time low.
-Original drummer Peter Criss had already been replaced by Eric Carr, and guitarist Ace Frehley also had one foot out the exit door, though that wasn't public knowledge yet.
-With the KISS lineup in turmoil, the four new tracks for Killers were recorded with the help of studio guitarist Bob Kulick, a long time friend of the band.
-In the early 1970s, Bob had actually auditioned for the guitarist position in KISS that eventually went to Ace Frehley.
-Kulick was a veteran of prior KISS recording sessions (he "ghosted" for an absent Ace on three of the bonus studio tracks that closed out 1978's Alive II) and is also the older brother of guitarist Bruce Kulick, who would join KISS as a permanent member in 1984.
+The four new tracks were commissioned for this package by the band's European record label, Phonogram (parent company of their US label, Mercury/Casablanca), who specifically requested four new "hard rock" songs for Killers, with none of the progressive-rock leanings of The Elder or the pop/disco overtones of 1979's Dynasty or 1980's Unmasked.
+The label obviously wanted them to prove that they were still a hard 'n heavy rock band, in the hopes of luring back record buyers who'd been turned off by the band's prior musical experiments.
+Phonogram opted not to release Killers in the band's home country, nor to release any of the new songs as singles in the U.S. - which probably didn't make much difference, because at this point in time KISS' popularity in America was at an all time low.
+Original drummer Peter Criss had been replaced by Eric Carr, and guitarist Ace Frehley also had one foot out the exit door, though that wasn't public knowledge yet.
+The four new tracks for Killers were recorded with the help of studio guitarist Bob Kulick, a long time friend of the band who had actually auditioned for the guitarist position in KISS that eventually went to Frehley in the early '70s.
+Kulick was a veteran of prior KISS recording sessions (he "ghosted" for an absent Ace on three of the bonus studio tracks that closed out 1978's Alive II) and is also the older brother of guitarist Bruce Kulick, who joined KISS as a permanent member in 1984.

 The Paul Show?

 All four of the new studio tracks on Killers feature Paul Stanley on lead vocals and were written (or at least co-written) by him, which makes me wonder if his longtime partner-in-KISS Gene Simmons had anything to do with the making of this album at all.
-The album kicks off with "I'm A Legend Tonight," a catchy pop metal number that is probably the best known of the Killers tracks, featuring Paul in full swagger.
-"Down On Your Knees" was co-written by Canadian rocker Bryan Adams, (who was still a few years away from his own breakthrough into AOR demi-God status) and it's a mostly forgettable, lunk-headed rock anthem riddled with lyrical cliches like "Are you ready to ROCK?" and "it's looooove in the first degree!" ...ugh.
+"I'm A Legend Tonight" is a catchy pop metal number that is probably the best known of the Killers tracks, featuring Paul in full swagger.
+"Down On Your Knees" was co-written with Canadian rocker Bryan Adams, (still a few years away from his breakthrough into AOR demi-God status at this point) and it's a mostly forgettable, lunk-headed rock anthem riddled with lyrical cliches like "Are you ready to ROCK?" and "it's looooove in the first degree!" ...ugh.